CompOmics/compomics.github.io/searchgui/_posts/2016-05-02-searchcli.md

 -threads                The number of threads to use for the processing.
                         Default is the number of cores available.

--protein_index          Turn the FASTA file indexing on/off.
-(From version v1.19.0, before that 'protein_tree')
-                        (1: on, 0: off, default is '0').

 ```

 ### Optional output compression parameters